flowchart TB

 This guide is the detailed operational reference for large group M&M sessions.
 It covers format selection and general facilitation mechanics that apply regardless of scenario.
 For scenario-specific content – artifact distribution tables, opening scripts, round-by-round notes, and scenario debrief questions – use the per-scenario large group facilitator guide alongside this one.
 Chapter 11 covers the rationale and format overview; come here when you need to run the session.

-Experienced IMs only.
+Experienced facilitators only.
 Large group formats require confident multi-team management, comfort with deliberate ambiguity, and the ability to hold back when teams are struggling productively.
-If this is your first or second session as IM, run a standard 4-6 player format first.
+If this is your first or second session, run a standard 4-6 player format first.

 Choosing Your Format